 The primary goal of navigation is to make information easily accessible.
 Learners should be able to move back and forth across screens and skip content easily.
 And this is it.
 So don’t vex them with hard-to-find or non-existent Back and Next buttons, pop-ups that have no Close buttons, and links that divert them to external resources.

 Color is a powerful graphic tool.
 You can create interest, rivet attention, emphasize content, and establish visual hierarchy just by using colors and without inserting additional graphic elements.
-For instance, a minimalist design reduces clutter and thus, the cognitive load of the course.
+For instance, a minimalist design reduces clutter.

 Here are some pointers to help you make powerful statements with colors:

 - Don’t strive for minimalism by sacrificing usability.
 Use a color scheme that presents enough contrast to make your course legible.

 - You can make your courses livelier by using bright, vibrant colors.
 In such instances, use monochromatic color schemes to prevent the colors from clashing.

 - Darker colors tend to attract attention first.
 Use a mix of dark and light colors that balance out one another and also create visual hierarchy.

 - Use accent colors to draw attention to critical information.